 Also when a user enters the wrong pin code 3 consecutive times, the system enters a restriction safe mode.
 This means no further input is allowed until the system administrator manually resets the system.

 There is also an Automatic Relock version.
 Unlike the Manual Relock, this version will automatically relock the door after a user has inputted a valid unlock code.
-Moreover, when a user enters a wrong pin code for 3 consecutive times, the system enters a restriction safe mode for a predefined period of time and automatically return to the normal state.
+Moreover, when a user enters a wrong pin code 3 consecutive times, the system enters a restriction-safe mode for a predefined period of time and automatically returns to the normal state.

 Building the Proteus Pincode Locking system

 The circuit is very simple, just connect your hardware as shown in the diagram above and then download your preferred version of the zip file below which contains all the code and the Proteus project file.
 Extract the zip file and upload the hex file to the Arduino board in Proteus.

 You also need Keypad and I2C LCD Libraries for Arduino.
 If you don’t have them already you can download them from these links.

 Moreover, if this is your first time using proteus, you may need to install the Arduino libraries for Proteus.